wieslawsoltes/Avalonia/docs/hot-reload.md

 - `TabControl` and `TreeView` to retain which tabs or nodes are expanded.
 - `DataGrid` to preserve column order, sort descriptors, and the current cell.
 - Composite layouts such as `SplitView`, `Grid` + `GridSplitter`, or docking shells that track user-resized panels.

+Core controls now ship with built-in implementations where it adds immediate value: `TreeView` remembers expanded branches and selection, `TabControl` keeps the active tab, and the `DataGrid` restores column sizes/reordering after each reload.

 Implementations can capture any lightweight structure and replay it after the populate pass: